beastrobel/project3/README.md

-# A Programmers Guide to the Galaxy:
+# The Programmers Guide to the Galaxy:

 ## Badges